-Entry requirements: There are no entry requirements however a level 6 or above at GCSE art is helpful.
+Entry recommendations: Whilst there are no specific entry requirements recommended, a level 6 or above at GCSE Art is helpful.

-Component Assessment & weighting Summary of the component content Unit 1: Foundation skills building Internally assessed In the autumn term Year 12 students follow a foundation course in order to develop their photography skills, introducing pupils to using the camera (both digital and analogue), composition, experimental techniques and processes, digital edition, and using the darkroom.
-They explore relevant images, artefacts and resources relating to traditional and/or digital photography.
-Students may use methods such as photographic film and/or digital techniques to produce images.
-Students will work from direct observation, analyse, record and learn how to develop and apply relevant processes.
-Areas of study could include: landscape photography, commercial photography, still-life photography, documentary photography, experimental imagery, editorial photography, photographic installation, the photographic process, moving image and animation.
-Unit 2: Personal Investigation NEA Externally moderated 60% The A-Level gives students the opportunity for more in depth study.
-Students will build on their individual skills and knowledge to produce a personal investigation on their own chosen theme.
-They will evaluate and develop their ideas to show evidence of a personal and creative response with maturity and independent thought.
-As part of the investigation they will complete a written related study of a minimum of 1000 words.
-Unit 1: Foundation skills building NEA Externally moderated 40% Students produce a second project chosen from an OCR set choice of themes, producing the final outcome in a 15 hour examination.
+Assessment & weighting Summary of component Internally assessed In the autum their photog analogue), co using the da to traditiona as photograp work from d apply relevan commercial experimenta photographi NEA Externally moderated 60% The A-Level build on their on their owr evidence of a thought.
+As of a minimu NEA Externally moderated 40% Students pro producing th & weighting Internally assessed NEA Externally moderated 60% NEA Externally moderated mn term Year 12 students follow a foundation course in order to develop ography skills, introducing pupils to using the camera (both digital and composition, experimental techniques and processes, digital edition, and arkroom.
+They explore relevant images, artefacts and resources relating hal and/or digital photography.
+Students may use methods such aphic film and/or digital techniques to produce images.
+Students will direct observation, analyse, record and learn how to develop and ant processes.
+Areas of study could include: landscape photography, al photography, still-life photography, documentary photography, tal imagery, editorial photography, photographic installation, the hic process, moving image and animation.